Digitise vinyl with the Vinyl Recorder app from Convert Technologies

 9. Can I manually edit any unrecognised albums or missing tracks that Gracenote doesn’t find?

-Absolutely!
-The app has a set of built-in editing tools for this very purpose.
+Absolutely.
+The vinyl to digital app has a set of built-in editing tools for this very purpose.
 In the Media Library, select the ‘more info’ icon (three vertical dots), adjacent to the track title, then select ‘edit’.
 This takes you to the tag edit screen, where you can manually type in the track and album details.
 You can also change the track start/end points, or create missing tracks.

 The app records everything, so it’s up to you, if you want to spend a bit of time fine tuning your collection.
 See the How To guide on our YouTube channel for further information on the editing process.